uaktags/PS4RaspberryPi/README.md

 PSFree v1.4.0 included - https://github.com/kmeps4/PSFree
 I've merged the updates from kmeps4's kexploit.js and added Goldhen 2.4b16.2 thanks to Sistro

+As of this commit, you must add this to the server block of /etc/nginx/nginx.conf types {
+                application/javascript mjs;
+        }

 **PS4RaspberryPi**
 Following is the Write up on how to use the Raspberry Pi (Zero W, Zero 2 W, 4 B) to host a Web server, DNS Server, Key stroke Simulation, USB image and emulator
 Things required